 The air was chilly but calm as Uteri cinched her bag tight.
 The grey elf tucked her staff between her back and her sack, making sure it would not impede her.
-She raised her hood and her pointed ears twitched several times from the contact with the wool lining.
+She raised her hood; her pointed ears twitching several times from the contact with the wool lining.
 Content, she started her climbing pilgrimage once more.

 It was before dawn and the moonlit stone of Mount Gneise was so cold it stung her fingers even through her gloves.
 The aspiring monk began to utter the mantra that had kept her warm while she hiked yesterday and the day previous.
 As the ancient words of a slumbering pantheon tumbled off her pierced tongue and past her lips, she felt heat stir around her.

 Despite her faith specifically in Atheek, she did not see the magic nimbus as it thickened around her, though she could catch a glimpse if she moved fast enough.
 Visible or not, the spell's effectiveness was unmistakable as the snow melted around her booted feet with each step and her breath stopped rising like fog through her coiled hair and heavy shawl.

 Continuing to chant, the grey elf crested the ridge she had stopped at the night previous and paused to take a break.
 The moment she stopped chanting, the chill returned as the spell unraveled.
 Her purple-eyed gaze flicked over the mountainside clearing.
 Something was amiss.
 Despite having marked the way to the temple's trail when she turned in last night, her marker was nowhere to be found.